alshedivat/al-folio/_pages/about.md

 news: false
 social: true
-#Also concerned about the widening gap between the very rich and everybody else.
-Could be worsened by AI if left to its own instruments.
 ---

-Currently working as a strategy & prediction specialist for <a href="https://www.l2f.ch" target="_blank">L2F</a>, a new start-up combining topological data analysis with machine learning.
-Previously studied <a href="https://www.maths.ox.ac.uk/members/students/postgraduate-courses/msc-mfocs" target="_blank">pure maths and theoretical CS</a> at <a href="https://www.ox.ac.uk" target="_blank">Oxford</a>.
-Master thesis in multi-agent learning, paper on its way.
+Currently working as a strategy & prediction specialist for <a href="https://www.l2f.ch" target="_blank">L2F</a>, a new start-up developing predictive models using machine learning and <a href="https://en.wikipedia.org/wiki/Topological_data_analysis" target="_blank">TDA</a>.
+Previously studied <a href="https://www.maths.ox.ac.uk/members/students/postgraduate-courses/msc-mfocs" target="_blank">maths and theoretical CS</a> at <a href="https://www.ox.ac.uk" target="_blank">Oxford</a>.
+Bachelor thesis in number theory and master thesis in multi-agent learning.
 {: .text-justify}

 Looking to do a PhD after some time at L2F.
-I'd like to find a nice area where 'abstract' mathematical understanding really complements and improves applications in AI.
-Maybe something like manifold learning?
+I'd like to find an area where 'abstract' mathematical understanding really complements and improves its applications in the real world.
+Maybe something like TDA or manifold learning?
+Feel free to e-mail me with any suggestions!
 {: .text-justify}

 Otherwise I love climbing, dancing, cold showers, trees and music.
 Possibility of throwing away this cerebral life and trying something more heartful. :)